IraAngeles-sw-dev/Solution-Starter-Kit-Communication-2020-ASEAN/ASSISTANT.md

 ## Defining webhooks

 A webhook is a mechanism that allows you to call out to an external program based on something happening in your program.
 When used in a dialog skill, a webhook is triggered when the assistant processes a node that has a webhook enabled.
 The webhook collects data that you specify or that you collect from the user during the conversation and save in context variables.

 It sends the data as part of a HTTP POST request to the URL that you specify as part of your webhook definition.
 The URL that receives the webhook is the listener.
 It performs a predefined action using the information that you pass to it as specified in the webhook definition, and can optionally return a response.

 ## Make use of Discovery to get news information

-1. From your IBM Cloud account, go to Watson Discovery.
+**Step 1.**  From your IBM Cloud account, go to Watson Discovery.

 ![Discover Service](./starter-kit/webhook/images/discovery-service.png)

-2. Create a new lite service.
+**Step 2.**  Create a new lite service.

 ![Create Discover Service](./starter-kit/webhook/images/create-discovery-service.png)

-3. Make note of the API key and the URL.
+**Step 3.**  Make note of the API key and the URL.
 You need that in the next steps.

 ![Credentials](./starter-kit/webhook/images/discovery-credentials.png)

-4. Open the Watson Discovery NEWS service, which is a prepopulated discovery dataset updated and maintained by the Watson Discovery team.
+**Step 4.** Open the Watson Discovery NEWS service, which is a prepopulated discovery dataset updated and maintained by the Watson Discovery team.

 ![Watson Discovery NEWS](./starter-kit/webhook/images/watson-discovery-news.png)

-5. From the top right corner, open the API tab.
+**Step 5.** From the top right corner, open the API tab.
 Make note of the Collection ID and Environment ID.

 ![NEWS Api info](./starter-kit/webhook/images/news-api-info.png)